Photo of a Spanish real estate in the sun

 - Sufficient ventilation and windows in every room

-- Tourist information, complaints book and emergency phone numbers
+- Tourist information, complaints book and emergency phone numbers in a visible place

 - Owners' Association regulations (if applicable)